The Forest Ensemble

 Forest Succession

-As tropical dry forest recovers, a distinct succession of species colonizes the landscapes in waves, each playing a different role at a specific moment in time.
-We have classified these “perfomers” based on their appearance during the forest succession.
+As the tropical dry forest recovers, species colonizes the landscapes in waves, wehre each group plays its role at a specific moment in time.
+We have classified these “time performers” based on their arrival during the forest succession.

 The Pioneer